flipperdevices/flipperzero-firmware/CONTRIBUTING.md

 - A code owner must approve the PR.
 - AI-generated PRs (especially with changes in core parts like FURI, FreeRTOS, Libs, SDK) may not be accepted if changes are hard or impossible to verify.

 Feel free to ask questions in [issues](https://github.com/flipperdevices/flipperzero-firmware/issues) or [discussions](https://github.com/flipperdevices/flipperzero-firmware/discussions) if you're not sure.
-For feature requests and voting, follow our [Discussions Guidelines](DISCUSSIONS_GUIDELINES.md).
+For feature requests and voting, follow our [Discussion Guidelines](DISCUSSION_GUIDELINES.md).

 ### Step 2.
 Check for an existing issue